Cyton Radios Programming Tutorial

 Overview

-The OpenBCI Cyton Boards come with a USB dongle that allows for communication between the Board and your computer.
-There is a BLE radio module (actually an RFduino 22301) on the Dongle and Board that make the communication happen.
-Here's some terms that are important to note:
+The OpenBCI Cyton boards come with a USB dongle that allows for communication between the board and your computer.
+There is a BLE radio module (actually an RFduino 22301) on the dongle and board that enables the communication.
+Here are some terms that are important to note:

-- Host-Device pairs can be programmed to transmit on up to 25 discreet channels
+- Host-Device pairs can be programmed to transmit on up to 25 discrete channels

 - There are important differences in the firmware for 8-bit and 32-bit systems